cityofaustin/Residential-Permitting/_content/residential-toolkit/can-i-get-a-permit.md

 * If you are already have a profile, enter your email and password in the Registered User field.

-* If you are a Registered User but forgot your password, click on “Reset Password” and follow the prompts sent to your email.
+* If you are a Registered User but forgot your password, click on “Reset Password” and follow the prompts sent to your email address.

 Continue creating a New Profile.
 Enter your personal information on the following page and click on “Submit.”